mbraga24/SiriuS-backend/README.md

 <br />

-## Description & Idea :thought_balloon:
+## Description & idea :thought_balloon:

 Inspired by sophisticated project management applications like Smartsheet, ClickUp, Atlassian, ProjectFox, and other similar cutting-edge software, I sought to enhance my skills by building my very own project management application.
 Allow me to introduce SiriuS.

-Within this application, users can seamlessly send email invitations to collaborators, easily track invitation status, manage collaborators, create and archive projects, and share documents, among other functionalities.
-For this Minimum Viable Product (MVP), I aimed to showcase a select set of features that demonstrate the application's capabilities.
+Within this application, users can effortlessly send email invitations to collaborators, track invitation statuses, efficiently manage collaborators, create and archive projects, and share documents, among other functionalities.
+As part of this Minimum Viable Product (MVP), I aimed to showcase a select set of features that demonstrate the application's capabilities.
 Additionally, I strived to maintain a simple and clean design, drawing inspiration from the software companies mentioned above, enabling users to focus on what truly matters.
 To accomplish this, I utilized Semantic UI React as the frontend framework, prioritizing React functional components, Hooks, Redux, and Rails to develop the desired features.

 While there were additional features I had wished to include, such as graphs, charts with metrics, to-do lists, and ticket task management, it is now time to shift my focus towards refining other skills and building upon the lessons I've learned from this application.
 This MVP serves as a cornerstone for strengthening my React and Rails API skills.
 While there remains much work ahead, I take great pride in the progress I've made.